 Equipping girls and youth to be learners, leaders and creators of change so that they graduate from high school ready for college and careers.

-At Minneapolis Public Schools, community centers, and YWCA of Minneapolis locations, professional youth workers inspire and challenge over 1,400 young people each year to achieve academic success, develop leadership skills and strengthen positive decision-making skills.
+At Minneapolis Public Schools, community centers and YWCA Minneapolis locations, professional youth workers inspire and challenge over 1,400 young people each year to achieve academic success, develop leadership skills and strengthen positive decision-making skills.
 Five high quality afterschool and summer programs use culturally responsive, research-based curriculum to meet the needs of youth.
 Youth-centered programs support youth voice, meaningful choices and active youth engagement, with secure, consistent evaluation of youth progress.
 YWCA Minneapolis is one of the largest providers of out-of-school-time programs in Minneapolis.

 - 83% of youth, ages 6-18, demonstrated improvement in academic success, positive social/emotional development, leadership skills or physical health.

 - 96% of youth stated it was important to them to graduate high school and 94% stated it was important to them to pursue post-secondary education.

 - 86% of youth demonstrated acceptable standards of school attendance